 Foothill Transit shall take all necessary affirmative steps to assure that minority businesses, women's businesses, and labor surplus area firms are used when possible.
+If contractors award subcontracts, Foothill Transit shall require that they take all necessary affirmative steps to assure such firms are used when possible.

 Foothill Transit shall include in all contracts a requirement that the prime contractor pay its subcontractors on a timely basis.
-Foothill Transit shall include an obligation in contracts requiring the contractor to comply with laws and regulations, including but not limited to 49 C.F.R. § 26.29, which requires the contractor to pay subcontractors for satisfactory performance not later than 30 days from the contractor's receipt of payment from Foothill Transit and, if applicable, CA Bus & Prof Code § 7108.5 and CA PCC § 10262.5, which require the contractor to pay subcontractors for satisfactory performance not later than 7 days from the contractor's receipt of payment from Foothill Transit.
+Foothill Transit shall include an obligation in contracts requiring the contractor to comply with laws and regulations, including but not limited to 49 C.F.R. § 26.29, which requires the contractor to pay